Grraahaam/PurpleDrank/PROJECT-OUTLINE.md

 This functionality focus on the addition of immersion and diversity to our game.

-- Player can play to mini-games if they have already done the Story levels.
+- Player can play to mini-games if they succeeded the Story mode.
-- Player can play with music in the background.
+- Music is played in the background, for improved immersion.
 - Sound effect are applied to the game's events (fire, ennemy hit, portal, ...)